Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Model inputs

 Clearly a number of real-space correlation functions are needed in the model~\eqref{eq:xi_final}.
 These enter through the components of $\bm{m}$ and $\mbf{C}$ of the Gaussian distribution function.
 Although these components consist of two-point functions, because of the density weighting they will generally also contain contributions from higher-order statistics, namely the (integrated) bispectrum and the (integrated) trispectrum.
 In this work we neglect such contributions and consider only contributions which are at most quadratic in fields.
 We thus approximate, e.g.\ $\llangle u_\|(\x_1)\rrangle \simeq\langle u_\|(\x_1)\sp\delta(\x_2)\rangle[1+\xi_{AB}(r)]^{-1}$ and $\llangle u_\|(\x_1)\sp u_\|(\x_2)\rrangle \simeq\langle u_\|(\x_1)u_\|(\x_2)\rangle[1+\xi_{AB}(r)]^{-1}$ (where terms such as $\langle u_\|(\x_1)\sp\delta(\x_1)\sp\delta(\x_2)\rangle$ have been neglected).
 As shown in Appendix~\ref{app:corrfuncs}, with this approximation, $\bm{m}$ and $\mbf{C}$ are composed of seven (scalar) correlation functions between $\delta$, $\u$, and $\psi$: $\xi_{\delta\delta}$, $\xi_{u\delta}$, $\xi_{\psi\delta}$, $\xi_{uu}^\parallel$, $\xi_{uu}^\perp$, $\xi_{u\psi}$ and $\xi_{\psi\psi}$.
 We evaluate these correlations at linear order in perturbation theory and assume linear bias.
 As we will see in Section~\ref{sec:results} when comparing with numerical simulations, these approximations work well in the mildly nonlinear regime.

 There is however one exception to this, which is the contribution from $\llangle\psi(\x)-\psi_O\rrangle$ that enters $\bm{m}_\mrm{grav}$ [Eq.~\eqref{eq:mrsd-mgrav}].
 For this term, linear perturbation theory is not enough and a good estimate of this inherently nonlinear quantity is needed to reproduce simulation measurements of the dipole (see Section~\ref{sec:results}).
 The reason is that $\llangle\psi(\x)-\psi_O\rrangle$ contains the one-point function $\langle\psi(\x)\sp\delta(\x)\rangle$ (from the density weighting), which is sensitive to small-scale nonlinearities and to shot noise.
 In contrast, the analogous one-point function of RSD (entering $\bm{m}_\mrm{RSD}$) vanishes due to parity, $\langle u_\|(\x)\delta(\x))\rangle=0$.
 Hence $\langle\psi(\x)\sp\delta(\x))\rangle$ is the only one-point function in $\bm{m}$ for which we need to go beyond linear theory.\footnote{There is also the velocity dispersion, another nonperturbative input.
-Since this parameter (which enters $\mbf{C}_\mrm{RSD}$) tends to affect the even multipoles, we simply estimate it using linear theory.} In practice this nonperturbative input can either be estimated given a prescription of the (highly) nonlinear regime, or it can be measured from numerical simulations, or else it can be treated as a free parameter, fitted together with cosmological parameters to data.
+Since this parameter (which enters $\mbf{C}_\mrm{RSD}$) tends to affect the even multipoles, we simply estimate it using linear theory.
+We note that a more principle approach should include a one-halo correction for the velocity correlations, so that the velocity dispersion carries a population dependence.} In practice this nonperturbative input can either be estimated given a prescription of the (highly) nonlinear regime, or it can be measured from numerical simulations, or else it can be treated as a free parameter, fitted together with cosmological parameters to data.
 In the following we compute $\llangle\psi(\x)-\psi_O\rrangle$ using the halo model~\cite{Cooray:2002dia}.
 This gives at once the one-point function contained within.